Wormholes and holographic decoherence: Holographic Decoherence

 \subsection{Loopholes}

 There are several loopholes in this argument. \begin{enumerate} \item We assume that the dimensions of the Hilbert space of $A$ and $A^\prime$, and through the $\mathbb{Z}_2$ symmetry the ones of $B$ and $B^\prime$, are the same, therefore at the equilibrium, their entropy is the same as \eqref{assump1}.
-Obviously if we relax this condition, then thee argument of this subsection breaks down and there is no guarantee that under the decoherence process, one obtain $I(A^\prime:B)=0$.
-However, our numerical results of Figure \ref{fig:plots} shows that even before $t=4$, when $S_{A} =S_{A^\prime}$ is satisfied, $\mu$ approaches to $1$ around $t= 3.2$.
-These suggests that even if we relax the assumption \eqref{assump1}, if decoherence occurs enough, then we can expect that correlations between two systems $A$ and $B$ are lost completely. \item Another loophole of the discussion in this section is that even though there is no classical and quantum correlations between two systems, if we consider only the the low energy subspace (so-called ``code subspace''), then there is a possibility that in that subspace, one might see the state as if it admits some correlations. \end{enumerate} Regarding the second possibility, in fact, in \cite{Verlinde:2020upt} Verlinde proposed an interesting connection between a particular separable state, dubbed thermo mixed double (TMD) state, and the thermo-field double (TFD) state in the light of the low energy subspace (so-called code subspace).
+Obviously if we relax this condition, then the argument of this subsection breaks down and there is no guarantee that under the decoherence process, one obtain $I(A^\prime:B)=0$. \item Another loophole of the discussion in this section is that even though there is no classical and quantum correlations between two systems, if we consider only the the low energy subspace (so-called ``code subspace''), then there is a possibility that in that subspace, one might see the state as if it admits some correlations. \end{enumerate} Regarding the second possibility, in fact, in \cite{Verlinde:2020upt} Verlinde proposed an interesting connection between a particular separable state, dubbed thermo mixed double (TMD) state, and the thermo-field double (TFD) state in the light of the low energy subspace (so-called code subspace).
 They are defined in bi-partite system as follows;

 where $p_n$ is the standard Boltzmann factor $p_n=\mathrm{e}^{-\beta E_n}/Z(\beta)$.
 Obviously $\ket{\textrm{TFD}}$ is a pure state and $\rho_{\textrm{TMD}}$ is a mixed state.
 The former has quantum correlation (entanglement) and the latter has only classical correlation.
 Note that these both states are particular extensions of thermal state.
 Verlinde \cite{Verlinde:2020upt} pointed out that for a low energy observer (code subspace), it might be impossible to distinguish the two, namely, \be P_{\textrm{code}}\,\rho_{\textrm{TMD}}\,P_{\textrm{code}}=P_{\textrm{code}}\ket{\textrm{TFD}} \bra{\textrm{TFD}}P_{\textrm{code}}, \ee where $P_{\textrm{code}}$ is a projection operator onto the code subspace.
 We discuss this possibility in next section in detail.